AbishuaPaulSam/Cricket-World-Cup-Data-Analysis/README.md

-# End to End Cricket World Cup Data Analysis
+# Data Analysis - Cricket World Cup 2022

 In this project we have obtained insights on the T20 Cricket World Cup Tournament held during 2022.